SBA Coronavirus Relief Paycheck Protection Program

-- State and local taxes assessed on compensation
+- State and local taxes—which are assessed on employee pay

-- For a sole proprietor or independent contractor: wages, commissions, income, or net earnings from self-employment, capped at $100,000 on an annualized basis.
+- For a sole proprietor or independent contractor: wages, commissions, income, or earnings from self-employment, up to certain limits set by the SBA

-- Yes, you will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 24 weeks after getting the loan.
-Per SBA program rules, payroll must be 60% of the forgiven amount and the remaining 40% must be spent on allowable expenses under the PPP Final Rule.
+Yes, you will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, utilities, operating expenses, property damage, supplier costs, or worker protections during your covered period.
+Per SBA program rules, payroll must be at least 60% of the forgiven amount, and any non-payroll expenses must be PPP-eligible expenses.

-- You will also owe money if you do not maintain your staff and payroll.
+The forgiven amount may also be reduced if you do not maintain your staff and payroll.

-- Any amount not forgiven continues as a loan on the original terms, which 1.00% interest, no payments for the initial 10 months of the term and a maturity date 2-5 years from the date of disbursement.
+Any amount not forgiven continues as a loan on the original terms, which include 1.00% interest, no payments for the initial 10 months of the term and a maturity date 2-5 years1 from the date of disbursement.

-- If you didn’t use your entire loan by the end of your covered period, the remaining amount must be repaid to your lender.
+If you didn’t use your entire loan by the end of your covered period, the remaining amount must be repaid to your lender of record.
 You will have 10 months from the end of your covered period to apply for forgiveness and begin payments on your loan remainder, which will accrue 1.00% interest until the loan is repaid in full.
-If you do not want to make interest payments, return the remainder of your loan to your lender as quickly as possible.
-There are no prepayment penalties.
+If you do not want to make interest payments, return the remainder of your loan to your lender of record.

-The CARES Act requires the lender or servicer to issue a decision on the forgiveness application within sixty days of its receipt of the application and then send to SBA.
+The CARES Act requires the lender or servicer to issue a decision on the forgiveness application within 60 days of its receipt of the application and then send it to SBA.
 The SBA has 90 days to review and issue its decision on a forgiveness application.